-Trump’s war on trade injustice is quite hypocritical in the sense that, the biggest bully as far as trade injustice is concerned, is America.
-No continent on earth has suffered from trade injustice more than Africa and with the exception of maybe one or two, no super power has bullied Africa in trade deals more than America.
+America's war on trade injustice is quite hypocritical in the sense that, the biggest bully as far as trade injustice is concerned, is America.
+No continent on earth has suffered from trade injustice more than Africa, and no super power has bullied Africa in trade deals more than America.

 Somewhere in 2016, member states of the East African Community (EAC) came up with a plan to ban second-hand clothes and shoes by 2019.
 The EAC doubled a common external tariff rate for worn clothing to $0.40 (€0.34) per kilogram.
 Rwanda increased its per-kilogram import tax to $2.50.